richmarisa/on-off/docs/README.md

 |  tags|  zero or more tags used to identify or group tasks
 |  created_at|  timestamp, when this task was created.
 Tasks may be created when a tasklist is created (by copying a template of tasks), or later by inserting a new task in an existing tasklist.

+* There are comments associated with tasks.
+Right now we are supporting only one comment.

 ### Tasklist

 | Field | Description |